KCCG/shell-genomics/_episodes/01-introduction.md

 ~~~
 {: .output}

 Anything with a "/" after it is a directory.
 Things with a "*" after them are programs.
-If
-there are no decorations, it's a file.
+Symbolic links have "@".
+If there are no decorations, it's a file.

 `ls` has lots of other options.
 To find out what they are, we can type: